 3. learn something

 There are so many great resources for taking online classes now.
 Learning how to do something new is the perfect way to take your mind off the problem at hand and come back to it with a new perspective.
-Taking a class in person is awesome too but not always possible depending on where you live.
+Check out our online learning program.

 4. make something

-Making something with my hands always gets my out of my funk and into a spot where I feel creative and ready to get stuff done.
+Making something with my hands always gets me out of my funk and into a spot where I feel creative and ready to get stuff done.
 You don’t have to create something complex to reap the benefits.
-Check out our DIY project tutorials for inspiration.
+Check out our DIY project tutorials for inspiration or our online learning program. .

 5. take a drive